AleksanderGruszko/get-domain-url/README.md

 Better use this package:
 https://www.npmjs.com/package/tldjs

-Unfortunately for me, i didn't found it before;
+Unfortunately for me, i didn't found it before.